Machine Learning

 plt.show()

-Reason why predicted data become flat is architecture of Decision tree.
+The reason why decision tree make flat prediction is architecture of Decision tree.

 Rule of Decision tree is below.